Skip to main content

 4 mentions Positive Neutral Negative

-• “I encountered several bugs/glitches that caused me to have to select the option to restart the game, and there's no 'restart from checkpoint' option (only a chapter select once you have beaten the game once), so it's a full restart of the entire game.”
+• “I encountered several bugs and glitches that caused me to have to restart the game, and there's no 'restart from checkpoint' option (only a chapter select once you have beaten the game), so it's a full restart of the entire game.”

-• “A bit buggy, some issues with pacing, and hasn't quite worked out the timing, which is important for a Stanley Parable style game to work, leaving some bits that are kind of a drag, and others where you aren't sure whether or not to continue from.”
+• “A bit buggy, some issues with pacing, and hasn't quite worked out the timing which is important for a Stanley Parable style game to work, leaving some bits which are kind of a drag, and others where you aren't sure whether or not to continue.”

 • “Seems pretty buggy.”